-To facilitate the job search of those students considering out-of-state employment, Hofstra has co-founded the New York/New Jersey Law Consortium with several other metropolitan area law schools.
+To facilitate the job search of those students considering out-of-state employment, Hofstra organized the New York/ New Jersey Law Consortium with several other metropolitan area law schools.
 The primary purpose of the Consortium is to attract out-of-state employers including law firms, corporations, and government agencies.
-Interviews are conducted in a centralized location in Manhattan.
-Specific information regarding this program is also mailed to students in mid-summer.
-Many employers that are unable to participate in either the On-Campus Recruitment Program or the Consortium Program have expressed a desire to receive resumes from Hofstra Law students.
+Prospective employers conduct interviews in a centralized location in Manhattan.

+Many employers who are unable to participate in either the On-Campus Recruitment Program or the Consortium Program seek resumes from Hofstra Law students.
 The Placement Office cooperates by sending the resumes of interested students to these employers.

-The Placement Office actively solicits and posts job vacancy listings for graduates and prospective graduates.
-Positions throughout the country are listed.
-In addition, part-time and summer employment listings are solicited and posted.
-Lastly, the Placement Office coordinates the administration of the Judicial Clerkship program.
-Interested students are screened for recommendation by the faculty members of the Clerkship Committee.
-Resumes, writing samples, and transcripts of the selected students are mailed to judges on a national basis.
-Recent Hofstra graduates hold or have held Clerkships in the following courts: United States Court of Appeals for the Second Circuit; United States Court of Appeals for the Fourth Circuit; United States District Court for the Eastern District of New York; United States District Court for the Southern District of New York; United States District Court for the Middle District of Pennsylvania; United States Bankruptcy Court; United States Tax Court; and Connecticut, Delaware, New Jersey and New York State Court Clerkships.
+The Placement Office solicits and posts job vacancy listings from throughout the country for graduates and prospective graduates.
+The Placement Office also provides information on part-time and summer employment.

+Lastly, the Placement Office coordinates the administration of the Judicial Clerkship program and screens interested students for recommendation by faculty members.
+Resumes, writing samples, and transcripts of the selected students are mailed to judges throughout the country.

+Recent Hofstra graduates hold or have held Clerkships in the following courts: United States Court of Appeals for the Second Circuit; United States Court of Appeals for the Fourth Circuit; United States District Court for the Eastern District of New York: United States District Court for the Southern District of New York: United States District Court for the Middle District of Pennsylvania; United States District Court for the Eastern District of Texas; United States District Court for the Eastern District of Virginia; United States Bankruptcy Court; United States Tax Court; and Connecticut, Delaware, New Jersey and New York State Court Clerkships.

 Hofstra graduates hold a variety of positions with leading private law firms, corporations, federal, state and local government agencies (including prosecutors' and defenders' offices and judicial clerkships), academic institutions, and public interest organizations.
-With eighty-eight percent (88%) of the Class of 1984 reporting, approximately ninety-four percent (94%) accepted employment in legal or law-related positions.
+With eighty-eight percent (88%) of the Class of 1985 reporting, approximately ninety-five percent (95%) accepted employment in legal or law-related positions.